-Answer: Good catch!
-We did not mean the virtual photon or the Z^0 boson flips the quark chirality.
+Response: We thank the referee for pointing out that our terminology is unsuitable.
+To clarify, we did not mean that the virtual photon or the Z^0 boson flips the quark chirality.
 We meant that the quark chiral state is flipped when we flip the physical world, as in a parity transformation.
-To avoid confusion, we have changed the expression to:
+To avoid confusion, we have changed the expression as follows: